ibm-cloud-docs/cloud-pak-multicloud-management/cf-getting-started.md

    - `BEGIN CERTIFICATE` to `BEGIN TRUSTED CERTIFICATE`
    - `END CERTIFICATE` to `END TRUSTED CERTIFICATE`

-**Note:** The following steps should be completed by logging into the CloudForms appliance system as root user:
+**Note:** The following steps should be completed by logging in to the CloudForms appliance system as root user:

 4. Copy the updated `ibm_cp_cf.crt` file to the CloudForms appliance and save it in the directory: `/etc/pki/ca-trust/source/anchors`